Microsoft Teams & Asana

 You can type in questions and use it to keep you updated about project activity in Asana.

-When you interact with the integration for the very first time you will engage with a chatbot.
-The chatbot will introduce the integration, run through examples of use cases, and provide links to any further guide articles you might need.
+When you interact with the integration for the first time, you will engage with a chatbot.
+The chatbot will introduce the integration, run through examples of use cases, and provide links to any further Guide articles you might need.

 How to share links

-Users can unfurl tasks, projects, Portfolios, Status updates and Teams to show more information when sharing to a particular team.
+Users can unfurl tasks, projects, Portfolios, Status Updates, and teams to show more information when sharing with a particular team.